RTICWDT/college-scorecard/README.md

 - error page handling in nuxt
 - We're going to try and only use vuetify, no bootstrap

+- nuxt needs to be at version 3.13.1 right now as 3.13.2 introduces a regression that breaks the nuxt-leaflet module. when 3.14 comes along we can upgrade, as it was confirmed a [fix is coming](https://github.com/nuxt-modules/leaflet/issues/80#issuecomment-2376746166)

 ## CHECKLIST

 - [ ] API